What multifamily operators should know about rental credit reporting

 Sharing explainer videos (like the one below) is a great way to educate residents and spark interest.

-We hope these FAQs helped shed some light on the confusing world of rental payment credit reporting.
+We hope these FAQs helped shed some light on the confusing world of rental credit reporting.
 Look out for the next blog in our rent reporting series, The top 4 reasons your residents want to report rent payments to credit bureaus.
 If you have any further questions, please contact us.